RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #17

+Just finished my first water of the day.
+Off to grab a second.
+I'll probably snag a bagel at some point too so I can survive to lunch.

 ## #16

 Just took my vitamin c for the day...
 I think I'm going to need to start taking